Measure the Critical Rendering Path

 Published: March 31, 2014

 The foundation of every solid performance strategy is good measurement and instrumentation.
 You can't optimize what you can't measure.
-This guide explains different approaches for measuring CRP performance.
+This guide explains different approaches for measuring critical rendering path (CRP) performance.

 • The Lighthouse approach runs a series of automated tests against a page, and then generates a report on the page's CRP performance.
 This approach provides a quick and basic high-level overview of CRP performance of a particular page loaded in your browser, allowing you to rapidly test, iterate, and improve its performance.